bdeLong/liri-node-app/README.md

 ![LIRI do what it says file](Screenshots/Do_what_it_says_random_file.png)

 Depending on what command and value the random.txt file holds, LIRI will run the corresponding function.
-My file holds the spotify-this-song command and the song "I Want it That Way" by the Backstreet Boys.
+My file holds the spotify-this-song command and the song "I Want It That Way" by the Backstreet Boys, so LIRI sends a request to the Spotify API for "I Want It That Way" and logs the response.

 ![LIRI do what it says results](Screenshots/Do_what_it_says_results.png)